Rok seated at a local Bar café-style bar, Montenegro travel

 Cetinje, the former royal capital of Montenegro from 1878 to 1946, is a small town in the midst of the scenic Mount Lovčen.
 A historic and cultural center of Montenegro, with a small population of only 12,000 people, is located at 670 meters above sea level.
 The attitude makes it very pleasant in the summer heat, still maintaining a great view to the coastline.

-I visited it on a day trip to feel an easy-going atmosphere, walk around the town to appreciate the main attractions and savor a local ice cream.
+I traveled to Cetinje on a day trip to experience its laid-back vibe, and discover its key attractions and landmarks.
 Considering its size, Cetinje hosts a rather large number of museums and government institutions.
+I ended the day with a delicious local ice cream.

 Beside hosting the official residence of the President of Montenegro, Cetinje is also the seat of the Ministry of Culture and Media, the National Library and the State Archives.

-I didn’t find particularly exciting visiting Montenegro in the perspective of far more picturesque options in the region.
-My impressions are limited, as well as the interest in the local culture, history or art.
+My Montenegro travel experience didn’t feel particularly exciting to me compared to the far more scenic options in the region.
+I left with mixed impressions and limited interest in the local culture, history or art.